ycthao/ReadMeGenerator/Readme/README.md

 ## Author

-Steve Thao
+steve

 ## Question

-GitHub: ycthao
+GitHub: [ycthao]

-For additional questions, please email me at ycthao with "My Secret Room question" in the subject line.
+For additional questions, please email me at [ycthao] with "Creating links question" in the subject line.